How to find the right credit card for you

 Why take out a credit card?

 Everyone has their own reason for taking out a credit card.
-You might be looking to spread the cost of a big purchase, build up a healthy credit score, transfer an existing balance, or you might even want a secure way to spend money abroad.
+You might be looking to spread the cost of a big purchase, build up your credit score, transfer an existing balance, or you might even want a secure way to spend money abroad.

 Whatever the reason, it’s important to be responsible with your credit.
 That means making regular payments on time, only spending what you can afford to pay back, and clearing your balance as soon as possible.